Newspaper Search

 Newspaper Object Name Date Page Notes

-Ahnapee (Algoma) Record Barge Daisy Day 1881-12-15 3 The barge Daisy Day passed this port Monday night, with cord wood from Whitefish Bay to Milwaukee, for L. J. Conway & Son
+Ahnapee (Algoma) Record Barge Daisy Day 1885-04-16 3 The barge Daisy Day loaded with hay for L. J. Conway & Son last night, and departed for the east shore to-day.

 Ahnapee (Algoma) Record Steamer Daisy Day 1881-10-13 3 During the blow the schooner J. H. Stevens parted her lines and drifted onto the steamer Daisy Day.
 Damage to both given.

-Ahnapee (Algoma) Record Barge Daisy Day 1881-10-27 3 The barge Daisy Day cleared yesterday with a cargo of grain for L. J. Conway & Son, for Milwaukee.
+Ahnapee (Algoma) Record Barge Daisy Day 1881-09-29 3 The barge Daisy Day run into this port, Monday night, on her way south from Whitefish Bay with a cargo of bark for L. J. Conway & Son

 Page 1454 of 6219